pdjr-signalk/pdjr-skplugin-devantech/README.md

-Receipt of status notifications from a DS device causes the plugin to establish and maintain a persistent TCP 'command' connection to the remote device which allows PUT requests on associated Signal K paths to operate its relays.
+Receipt of status notifications from a DS device causes the plugin to establish and maintain a persistent TCP 'command' connection to the remote device that allows it to operate relays in response to Signal K PUT requests.

 This operating strategy is resilient to network outage and allows *ad-hoc* connection of DS devices without the need for a plugin or server re-start.

-In the Signal K context the plugin offers two distinct services.

-Firstly, it provides a mechanism for decorating Signal K's data hierarchy with user supplied meta-data that documents a relay module in a meaningful way and allows relay channels to be described in terms of their function or application.
+In addition to the relay control service the plugin also provides a mechanism for decorating Signal K's data hierarchy with user supplied meta-data that documents a DS device in a meaningful way and allows relay channels to be described in terms of their function or application.

-Secondly, the plugin installs a PUT handler on each Signal K switch path that is associated with a relay device channel.
-The PUT handler translates a state change request into a relay operating command and queues the command for transmission to the associated device as soon as it becomes ready to accept a command.

 ## Configuration